 The projection show at the castle takes place at 9:15 p.m. and changes to this villains version for the party.
 You can meet the villains just after this show as well.

 A special version of Wishes called HalloWishes is shown at 9:30 p.m. during the party.

 The best places to see fireworks are noted on the map below.

-There are chances to meet lots of characters during the party, including Jack Skellington and Sally, the Seven Dwarfs, several villains and the princes with their princesses.
+There are chances to meet lots of characters during the party, including Jack Skellington and Sally, the Seven Dwarfs, several villains and the princesses.